 |Although Captain Hart started as a compass adjuster, he showed a quick grasp of the retail business, expanding Wilfred O. White's and then Maryland Nautical Sales' inventory.|

-In 1975, Captain Hart sold the company to William Bridges and his son, William, Jr., who continued the operation of the business at the downtown location until 1986, when it was bought by Robert and Brian Davis, and moved to Hull Street in the old Port of Baltimore neighborhood of Locust Point.
+In 1975, Captain Hart sold the company to William Bridges and his son, William Jr., who continued the operation of the business at the downtown location until 1986, when it was bought by Robert and Brian Davis, who moved the operation to Hull Street in the old Port of Baltimore neighborhood of Locust Point.

 In 1993, Maryland Nautical (and its affiliates, Davis Ship Service, Inc. and The Davis Group, Inc.) moved four blocks to its present location on E. Clement St. - 7,000 sq. ft. facility with additional storage, parking and an expanded showroom.

 Continuing as a supplier of worldwide charts and publications for NOAA, NIMA (Formerly DMA), Canadian Hydrographic Office and the U.K. Hydrographic Office (British Admiralty).
 Maryland Nautical was granted its "International Admiralty Chart Agent" status by the U.K.H.O. in 1999 and in 2014 were appointed print on demand agents for British Admiralty charts.
 Currently Maryland Nautical has four chart printers on site allowing them to fulfill large orders in a timely fashion.

 On August 9, 2014, Maryland Nautical Sales was audited onsite by the Independent Certification Body IMSM and certified to the ISO 9001:2008 standard.
 Their procedures, processes, sales and management practices were thoroughly reviewed and assessed and found to be fully compliant with the requirements of the ISO Standard.
 Maryland Nautical Sales has the distinction of being the first US-based chart agent to be ISO certified.